GiuseppeFasanella/Git_commands/README.md

 I. You can tag commits after the event also.
 When you enter this command an editor opens for you to leave a comment.
 The final part is the hash for the commit you want to tag.

-g. git push sf v0.1 # You can also push tags
+g. git push sf v0.1 # You can also push tags.
+In this way you'll have different releases of your code in github

 I. The tag shows up under releases on GitHub